On the 2025/26 Job Market

 Does Education Affect Attitudes Towards Immigration?
 Evidence from Germany

-Joint with Annemarie Paul and Thomas Siedler
+With Annemarie Paul and Thomas Siedler

 Journal of Human Resources 2021